 There are two different methods to access your network resources.
-Your management PC can access the managed device(s) "in-band" using the network or "out-of-band" through a point-to-point connection such as a modem link.
-The operational status of your network device(s) influences the actions that you perform at the management PC.
+Your computer can access the managed device(s) "in-band" using the network or "out-of-band" through a point-to-point connection such as a modem link.
+The operational status of your network device(s) influence the actions that you perform at the computer.
 The element is either "online," providing its network services (such as routing packets or sharing files), or "offline," not providing network services due to routine maintenance or catastrophic failure.